RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Audio/PlaySfx/README.md

 - `sfx`
 The slot of the sound effect.
 It's recommended to the `SfxName` alias for this.
 - `loop`
-Determines whether or not the sound effect should loop
+Determines whether or not the sound effect should loop.

 ## Return Value
 None.